AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Continue with the following section, [Upload the public key to the SFTP server](#upload-the-public-key-to-the-sftp-server).

-#### Add Adobe's SSH public key to the SFTP server
+#### Add Adobe's SSH public key to the `authorized_keys` file and upload it to your FTP server

 The public key you just downloaded in Step 7 of the previous section is part of a public/private key pair that is used by Adobe to **upload data** to the SFTP server.

 You need to add this public key to the same `authorized_keys` file where you previously added your organization's download key (the one you generated in [Step 1: Generate your organization's download key and add it to your FTP server](#step-1-generate-your-organizations-download-key-and-add-it-to-your-ftp-server)).

-To add Adobe's SSH public key to the SFTP server:
+To add Adobe's SSH public key to the `authorized_keys` file and upload it to your FTP server:

-1. Connect to the SFTP server and log in, either by using your username and password or by using SFTP.

-   This can be an Adobe-hosted SFTP server or your own SFTP server.
+1. Log in to the workstation where you download data from the FTP server.

-1. Open the [!DNL `authorized_keys`] file in the [!DNL .ssh] directory.
-Add Adobe's upload key to this file.
+1. Open the [!DNL `authorized_keys`] file and add Adobe's upload key to it.
 This file should already contain your organization's download key from [Step 1: Generate your organization's download key and add it to your FTP server](#step-1-generate-your-organizations-download-key-and-add-it-to-your-ftp-server).

+1. Upload the [!DNL `authorized_keys`] file to your FTP server:

+    1. Connect to the FTP server and log in with your username and password.
+       This can be an Adobe-hosted FTP server or your own FTP server.
+    1. Create a [!DNL .ssh] directory (if it does not already exist).
+    1. Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.

+1. Update your firewall settings to allow inbound connections from the SFTP server.
+When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.

+1. Test the connection by logging in to the server using SSH. <_**or, "by accessing the server using your SSH keys?**_>

 1. Repeat this process for each SFTP account that you created in the previous section, [Create the SFTP account](#create-the-sftp-account).